TugboatQA/docs/docs/examples/pantheon/configure-terminus/index.md

 1. If you're logged in to your personal account on Pantheon, [log out](https://dashboard.pantheon.io/logout).
 2. [Register a new account](https://dashboard.pantheon.io/register) on Pantheon.
-3. Specify a unique email address, ideally using an email alias
+3. Specify a unique email address, ideally using an email alias.
 4. Name your user something recognizeable, like *Tugboat User*.

 ![New account registration screenshot](_images/pantheon-register.png)